-The term high-security lock tends to be overused, and it’s unfortunate that a lot of us don’t actually know what a high-security lock is.
-High-security locks are locks that can withstand extreme force, and in order to do this, they’re made of top quality materials like boron steel, stainless steel, hardened steel, and the likes.
+The term high-security lock tends to be overused; it’s unfortunate that a lot of us don’t actually know what a high-security lock is.
+High-security locks are locks that can withstand extreme force, and in order to do this; they’re made of top quality materials like boron steel, stainless steel, hardened steel, and the likes.

 A high-security lock can have a Grade 2 ANSI rating, but proper high-security door locks are those with a Grade 1 ANSI rating suitable for businesses.

 Whether in your home or business, a general rule of thumb is to install high-grade locks on exterior doors; sadly, this is not negotiable if you’re serious about keeping your loved ones and business safe.
 Front door locks come in different shapes and sizes; but one thing they all have in common – or should have is their rating.
 Your front door should only be feature Grade 1 ANSI locks.

 Due to their complexity, cost of development, design, and more, a reliable, high-grade lock is likely to cost you a bit more, but it’s worth it.

 Deadbolt Lock – Are Deadbolts Secure?

 A lot of people wonder if the lock they’re using is of impressive quality, we get questions like, is a padlock a grade 1 lock, is my deadbolt lock good enough, do I need to change my embedded door locks?
 Please note that there’s no type of lock that’s intrinsically better than another; there are Grade 1 deadbolts, there are Grade 3 deadbolts, and there are also deadbolts that don’t register on the scale.
 The quality of a lock is based on the materials they’re made of, not their classification.